RickofManc/the-coffee-collective/README.md

 <details>
     <summary></summary>

 Stripe has been used to receive payments from customers.
 To implement you need to have an account with Stripe and follow the [documentation](https://stripe.com/docs) add incorporate the guided HTML, Python and JavaScript code.
+Be sure to add the secret key generated with Stripe to your Heroku Config Variables.

+Once Stripe is activate you can test the checkout process with a test credit card detail provided by Stripe.
+Please use these details (below) and not real card details as there is no guarantee monies can be returned as this is a fictitious site.

+# CARD NO            MM / YY  CVC  ZIP/Post Code
+4242 4242 4242 4242  04 / 24  242  42424

 </details>